crs196/OzeretSignIn/README.md

 ![sign in window of application](resources/images/instructions/sign_in_window.png)

 This is the main window of the application.
-In order to sign in a staff member, type/scan/enter their name (or ID, if it exists) into the text field and click the `Sign In` button.
-Confirmation and error messages will be displayed on the area between the text field and the `Sign In` button.
+In order to sign in a staff member, type/scan/enter their name (or ID, if it exists) into the text field and click the `Sign In` button or press Enter.
+Confirmation and error messages will be displayed on the area below the text field and the `Sign In` button.
-If you want to write all currently taken data back to the attendance spreadsheet, press the `Save` button, and if you're done signing in, press the `Save and Quit` button to write back to the attendance spreadsheet and close the program.
+If you want to write all currently taken data back to the attendance spreadsheet, press the `Save` button, and if you're done signing in, press the `Save and Return to Setup` button to write back to the attendance spreadsheet and return to the previous (setup) screen.

-**VERY IMPORTANT: Make sure you do not have your attendance spreadsheet open while attempting to write to it (`Save` or `Save and Quit`).
+**VERY IMPORTANT: Make sure you do not have your attendance spreadsheet open while attempting to write to it (`Save` or `Save and Return to Setup`).
 The write will fail and data may be lost.**

 ![unacounted-for staff list](resources/images/instructions/unaccounted_staff.png)